luxfi/docs/docs/tooling/cli-guides/import-subnet.md

 Custom VMs aren't supported yet at this point, but are next on the agenda.

-As the import is for WAGMI, and you know that it's a Subnet-EVM type, select that.
+As the import is for ZOO, and you know that it's a Subnet-EVM type, select that.

 The tool then queries the (GitHub) repository for available releases, and prompts the user to pick the version she wants to use: